 This topic explains how to identify the elements of your application that are potential candidates for internationalization.

-2. "Create message catalogs"
+2. "Create message catalogs" on page 144

 This topic explains how to create message catalogs.
 Message catalogs are necessary for locales that will be supported by your application.